Work at Brazil's World Cup stadium halted after worker dies

-SAO PAULO, March 31 (Reuters) - Brazilian authorities halted work at the temporary stands of the stadium that will host the opening match of this year’s World Cup following the death of a worker, the company in charge of the construction said on Monday.
+SAO PAULO (Reuters) - Brazilian authorities halted work at the temporary stands of the stadium that will host the opening match of this year’s World Cup following the death of a worker, the company in charge of the construction said on Monday.

 The regional labor authority of Sao Paulo demanded that Fast Engenharia stop building to make a technical analysis of the project, the company said in a statement.
 Fast Engenharia said that after the analysis it will announce a new time frame for finishing the temporary stands.